Gypsophila: Uses

 A few species are commercially cultivated for several uses, including floristry, herbal medicine, and food.
 The baby's-breath most commonly used in flower arrangements such as bouquets is the common gypsophila, G. paniculata.
 G. elegans is also used as a cut flower.

 The genus is a source of saponins that can be used for many purposes, including the production of photographic film and hemolytic laboratory reagents.
 Their detergent qualities make them useful in soap and shampoo.

 G. rokejeka is used to make the dessert halva.
 Species are also ingredients in liqueur, cheese, and ice cream, providing flavor, aroma, and crispness to foods.

 Several species are hyperaccumulators of boron, and may be planted to absorb the element from polluted soils.

+The plant is also used in making a foam-like topping for a popular dessert called "kerebiç" in Mersin province of Turkey.

 Ecology

 Some species are known as weeds, including the "aggressive ornamental" G. paniculata, which invades habitat and competes with native flora.

-The plant Çöven, G. simonii is widely distributed throughout Çankırı, where it is a native species, and Turkey.
-In this study, chemical and physical properties of unripe saponins obtained by extraction from the roots of G. simonii, an endemic plant, were isolated and investigated.
-Purified aglycones recovered from acid hydrolysis of the saponins were separated by reversed chromatography on a thin layer of silica gel.
-Phytochemical tests showed the presence of terpenoids in the crude extracts.
+The plant G. simonii (çöven in Turkish) is widely distributed in Turkey, where it is a native species.